 The church is actually dedicated to St. John the Baptist, but because it belonged to a Franciscan monastery it is usually known as S. Francesco.
 Its construction started in 1258, but it was completed only in the late XVIth century with the dome and the two slender bell towers.
 This explains why different styles coexist in the same building.

-S. Francesco: (left) main portal with a fresco showing St. John the Baptist and St. Francis of Assisi; (right) detail of its decoration
+S. Francesco: (left) main portal with a fresco showing the Madonna between St. John the Baptist and St. Francis of Assisi; (right) detail of its decoration

-In general the Franciscans were not in favour of highly decorated churches, in line with the teachings of St. Francis of Assisi, but at Ascoli they made an exception and all the four portals have a very elaborate design, perhaps by Venetian sculptors.
+In general the Franciscans were not in favour of highly decorated churches, in line with the teachings of St. Francis of Assisi, but at Ascoli they made an exception and all the four portals have a very elaborate design, perhaps by sculptors from Dalmatia.

 (left) Loggia dei Mercanti; (right) well in the cloister of S. Francesco